Ilievski-Daniel/cts-backend/README.md

 ## CI/CD Pipeline

 The project includes a CI/CD pipeline for automated testing and deployment.
-The pipeline is triggered on every push and pull request to any branch.

 ### It consists of two jobs: